anhthi-ieig/aws-docs/6. Storage/Amazon Simple Storage Service - S3.md

 4. S3 One-Zone Infrequent Access - S3 One-Zone IA

+- For `data that is accessed less frequently`, `but requires rapid access when needed`
+- `Durability of 99.999999999%` of objects `across multiple AZs`
-- Like S3 Standard-IA but `data stored in a single Availability Zone`
-- Costs 20% less than S3 Standard-IA
+- `Data is stored in a single AZ` and `costs 20% less than S3 Standard-IA`
 - `Data stored in this storage class can be lost`
+- `Supports SSL for data in transit` and `encryption of data at rest`
 - Recommend for

   - `Re-creatable data`
   - `Infrequently accessed with millisecond access`
   - `Availability and durability not essential`

-5. S3 Glacier
+5. Amazon S3 Glacier Flexible Retrieval (Formerly S3 Glacier)

 - `Long-term data storage and archival for lower costs`
 - `Data retrieval takes longer`